 The common or viviparous lizard, Ireland’s only native reptile, also rises from hibernation around March and mating also takes place soon after.
 Unlike the common frog however the female lizard carries the fertilized eggs inside her body where they grow into fully developed lizards that hatch after 3 months.
 Hibernation as well as their unusual breeding behaviour are an adaption to the cool climate in Ireland.
 Further south in the Mediterranean regions of the continent the common lizard can stay active throughout the winter and lays its eggs as it is commonly expected from reptiles.
 Like the common frog the common lizard is not bound to the bog and can be found in a variety of other habitats.

 The same goes for most of the birds that can be seen on a raised or blanket bog.
 The majority are occasional or regular visitors and reside nearby.
 The red grouse however is very much at home in the bog.
-This reddish-brown coloured bird with the characteristically red combs over its eyes can mainly be found on the ling covered hummocks.
+This reddish-brown coloured bird with characteristic red combs over its eyes can mainly be found on the ling covered hummocks.
 Ling provides food, nesting material and shelter for this quintessential peatland bird.
 Due to the destruction of boglands as well as continuous hunting the breeding population of the red grouse is in decline and has halved over the past 50 years.
 The status of the other iconic bird of the bogs is even grimmer.
 Over the past few decades the resident curlew population has been reduced to only 3% of its original size.
 The raised bogs of the midlands, together with mountain bogs and the Shannon Callows, have once been a stronghold for these birds but only a few breeding pairs can be found today.
 The main reasons for this development are habitat loss and habitat fragmentation, the birds simply can’t find a place to raise their young.
-The same reasons also drove out a gregarious wintering bird.
+The same reasons also drove out a gregarious and much liked wintering bird.
 The Greenland white fronted goose was once was common on all peatlands where it was feeding on the bulblike rhizomes of the white beak sedge.
-This bird spends the summers on the tundra of northern Europe to breed and travels to Ireland and Scotland for the winter months and because of its chosen wintering sites the bird was also known as the bog goose.
-Today the majority of the Greenland white fronted geese spend the winter at the Wexford Slobs, an area of reclaimed, low lying grassland, and changed their diet to grass and certain seaweeds.
+This bird spends the summers on the tundra of northern Europe to breed and travels to Ireland and Scotland for the winter months.
+Because of its chosen wintering site, the bird was also known as the bog goose.
+Today the majority of the Greenland white fronted geese spend the winter on the Wexford Slobs, an area of reclaimed, low lying grassland, and changed their diet to grass and certain seaweeds.

-Butterflies and moths are also a regular sight in the peatlands, some 150 species can be encountered.
+Butterflies and moths are also a regular sight in the peatlands, in total some 150 species can be encountered.
 Most of them however are not limited to peatlands and can also be found elsewhere.
 One of the bog specialists is the large heath.
 This butterfly comes in a range of peaty colours and has chosen bog cotton and other cotton grasses as its main diet and is therefore dependent on intact peatlands.
-The beautifully checkered marsh fritillary is one of the most endangered butterflies in Europe and feeds only on devil’s bit scabious.
-While this flower is not restricted to peatlands it prefers a wet environment and has become rare due to drainage and other modern farming practices.
+The beautifully chequered marsh fritillary is one of the most endangered butterflies in Europe and feeds only on devil’s bit scabious.
+While this flower is not restricted to peatlands it prefers a wet environment and has become rare due to drainage schemes and other modern farming practices.

-It is estimated that once some 310.000 ha of the Irish midlands were covered in raised bog.
-In 1974 only 65.000 ha remained and by 1985 a meagre 20.000 ha had survived.
+It is estimated that once some 310.000 hectare of the Irish midlands were covered in raised bog.
+In 1974 only 65.000 hectare remained and by 1985 a meagre 20.000 hectare had survived.
 Today only around 10% of the raised bogs are intact and these are scattered in small pieces over the central counties of Ireland, mainly Offaly, Westmeath, Longford, Roscommon and Kildare.
-Peat cutting, for private as well as industrial use, was the main reason for the disappearance of the peatlands.
-Other parts fell victim to drainage for agricultural use and commercial forestation.
+Peat cutting, for private as well as industrial use, was the main reason for the disappearance of the peatlands but they also fell victim to drainage to create agricultural land and commercial forestation.
 A similar fate befell the blanket bogs of the west coast and mountain regions of Ireland.
 Of those only 28% remain intact, the rest was destroyed or damaged through turbary, mechanical turf cutting, commercial forestations and overgrazing.

-For a long time the bog was seen to be pretty useless apart from being a source for free fuel.
+For a long time boglands were seen to be pretty useless apart from being a source for free fuel.
 After the forests had disappeared, burning peat was the only way to heat and cook in many parts of Ireland.
 Later peat also became a cheap way to produce electricity.
 Unfortunately by the time we had learned about all the real benefits of peatlands it was almost too late.
 Bogs are not only a unique and by now rare landscape with a rich biodiversity, they also allow us a glance into the past.
 Under the peat prehistoric landscapes like the Ceide Fields have been preserved and the layers of peat themselves hold a history of the local flora, climate and atmospheric composition that goes back for thousands of years.
-Bogs also act as a carbon sink and can store water in times of high precipitation which can be an important factor in flood prevention.
+Bogs also act as a carbon sink and can store water in times of high precipitation which can be an important tool for flood prevention.

 Currently the IPCC (Irish Peatland Conservation Council) and projects like The Living Bog - Raised Bog Restoration Project and the Active Blanket Bog Restoration Project have taken on the challenge to protect the last remaining intact bogs and restore damaged peatlands.
-Personally I will miss the smell of the turf fire but then again I rather rest on the squelchy stuff on a hot summer day than burn it in winter.
+Personally I will miss the smell of the turf fire but then again, I rather rest on the squelchy stuff on a hot summer day than burn it in winter.

-Carsten Krieger, February 2020
+Carsten Krieger, February 2020 / Edited December 2020